 - Live streaming – This type of streaming is when a video is recorded and broadcasted in real-time via live streaming platforms.

 - VOD – Video-on-demand streaming is when the user chooses what content they want to watch on-demand.
-Similar to Netflix or Hulu.
+This typically means that a video was shot and produced and then uploaded to a video hosting platform.
+Netflix and Hulu are two great examples.

 Streaming live video can be useful for a lot of things.
-Consider a sports game, a church service or a technology product event.
+Consider a sports game, a church service, or a corporate event.
 While the people in attendance will enjoy the event, there will be people who won’t be able to attend.
 Live streaming a feed of the event is a great way to get more attraction to the event.
 This is the core of live video streaming.

 In the words of Neil Patel, “Live video commands the attention of the business world.”
 In a similar vein, projections show that the live streaming market worldwide is projected to grow to $70.05 Billion by 2021.
 76.5% of small business owners get results with video marketing.
 In 2020, 92% of marketers say that video is an important part of their marketing strategy for businesses.
 This has grown from 78% in 2015.